juharris/dotnet-OptionsProvider/README.md

 }
 ```

-You probably already use [Configuration in .NET](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) and build an `IConfiguration` for to use in your service based on some default settings in an appsettings.json file.
+You probably already use [Configuration in .NET](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) and build an `IConfiguration` to use in your service based on some default settings in an appsettings.json file.
 Suppose you have an `appsettings.json` like this to configure `MyConfiguration`:
 ```json
 {